 That’s easier said than done.
 Here’s why (and how to fix it):

 Often different people are in charge of different media.
-If these people don’t coordinate, your message won’t be coordinated either.
+If these people don’t coordinate with each other, your message won’t be coordinated either.
 Everyone’s out there with a different message creating an image of your brand that isn’t clear or consistent.
 Think about Chevy, for instance.
 What does that brand mean to you?
+Likely that’s muddled as the advertising from dealers differs from that produced by the manufacturer.
+New contracts with dealers try to fix this problem as well as offering ads the dealers can quickly edit to include their branding.
 Contrast that with Apple.
 What does the Apple brand mean to you?
+With Apple, the brand is carefully controlled so not only does the message remain consistent but the products fit within that branding.
 And we know which brand commands a huge price premium — Apple.
 So, there’s measurable value in having a clear, consistent brand image.

 Messaging should be at the corporate level.
-Various units must implement the corporate message strategy and each implementation tested using an independent panel to assure the message is on point.
+Various units must implement the corporate message strategy and each implementation tested using an independent panel to ensure the message is on point.

-Cutting through the clutter.
-Everyone is talking, so how do you make sure people HEAR your message.
+Cutting through the clutter is hard especially as the number of posts on social media platforms explodes (see below).
+Everyone is talking, so how do you make sure people HEAR your message?
 Not only do you have a vast amount of advertising that consumers are exposed to every day, but consumers are busy people who don’t really care about hearing your message.

 Amplify your message.
-Make sure folks share your message through digital word of mouth — social media.
-We KNOW these messages reach more of your market and, because recommendations from friends are more powerful, they resonate more with your market.
+Ensure you share a consistent message frequently although not so much that burnout happens.
+Make sure folks share your message through engagement–likes, shares, and comments.
+If you read the linked post, you’ll find examples of content that leads to engagement.
+We KNOW these messages reach more of your market and, because recommendations from friends are more powerful than your own posts, they resonate more with your market and drive clicks.

 So you need to find a way to share through social media without losing control of your message.